StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/2) Hypothesis Testing.md

 * n < 30 and Population Variance is unknown - t-test
 * n < 30 and Population Variance is known - z-test
 * n > 30 - z-test or t-test

+# Statistical Test Examples
+## Chi Square test for independence:
+Checks whether two categorical variables are related or not (independence)

+E.g., Is the distribution of sex and voting behavior due to chance or is there a difference between sexes on voting behavior?

+## T-Test:
+Looks at the difference between two groups
+(e.g., undergrad/grad)

+E.g., Do undergrad and grad students differ in the amount of hours they spend studying in a given month?

+## ANOVA (Analysis of Variance):
+Tests the significance of group differences between two or more groups (only determines that there is a difference between groups, but does not tell which is different)

+E.g., Do GRE scores differ for low-, middle, and high-income students?

+## ANCOVA (Analysis of Covariance):
+Same as ANOVA, but adds control of one or more covariates that my influence dependent variable
+E.g., Do SAT scores differ for low-, middle-, and high-income students after controlling for single/dual parenting?